o-t-w/blog/src/content/blog/import-attributes.md

 Confusingly, CSS Modules is also the name of a popular open source project for scoping CSS.
 That is not something that the web standard does, and there isn't any relation or similarity between the standard and the open-source project.
 They are sometimes referred to as “CSS Module Scripts”, which might help to avoid the confusion.

 ## Using CSS modules with Shadow DOM
-If you're using shadow DOM you can apply the stylesheet to a shadow root instead of the document:
+If you're using shadow DOM you can apply the stylesheet to a shadow root instead of the document.

+Here's an example using declarative shadow DOM (using the `shadowrootmode` attribute on a template element means the contents of the template will be put into a shadow tree attached to the parent element).

 ```html
 <div>